Travel along Interstate 35 for some of the best swimming in the state, plus daring rope swings

 We love the free-as-a-breeze feeling that comes when you take a flying leap off a rope swing.
 That’s why we’ve scoured the state to find some of the best.
 Before you swing, keep these safety tips in mind: make sure there aren’t any rocks, branches, or other obstacles in the water; check to see if the branch holding the rope is strong enough to support you; untangle the rope from your body for an easy dismount; don’t release too soon or too late; don’t drink and swing; and don’t swing if you can’t swim.

-You’ll have to steel your nerves to get to the highest launch point of the rope swing at this leafy small-town park, established in 1929 on a dammed stretch of the Sabinal River, about 16 miles downstream from Lost Maples State Natural Area. $10 per person day-use fee, free for ages 12 and younger.
+You’ll have to steel your nerves to get to the highest launch point of the rope swing at this leafy small-town park.
+Established in 1929 on a dammed stretch of the Sabinal River, Utopia Park is about 16 miles downstream from Lost Maples State Natural Area. $10 per person day-use fee, free for ages 12 and younger.

 241 Utopia Park Road, Utopia.
 830-966-3643; utopiapark.org